• Home

 by Amanda Anastasi

 In mid-2022, my dad very suddenly and tragically passed away.
 He was hit by a car as a pedestrian on the road he lived on; the road that I had walked along daily to catch the bus to school as a child.
 At the time the accident happened, I was all he had left.
-He was an 82-year-old man living alone, refusing to socialise and losing his memory.
-I was beginning to take on a carer role in the months prior to his passing and it was a new challenge for me at the time to balance the demands of my work and life with taking sole responsibility for my father - someone who seemed to be giving up on life day by day.
-Sometimes I resented how he had sabotaged his relationships with other family members, so that it now all fell on me.
-He would invent reasons for me to visit, even when he knew I had to work.
-Yet I adored this charming, irreverent character who immediately lit up as soon as I entered.
-I couldn’t walk away from him.
+He was an 82-year-old man living alone, unwilling to socialise and starting to lose his memory.
+I was beginning to take on a carer role in the months prior to his passing and it was a new challenge for me at the time to balance the demands of my work and life with taking sole responsibility for my dad - someone who seemed to be giving up on life day by day.
+There were moments when I resented how he had sabotaged his relationships with other family members, so that all the labour fell on me.
+He would invent reasons for me to visit, even when he knew I needed to work.
+Yet I adored this charming, irreverent character who immediately lit up as soon as I entered the room.
+I couldn't walk away from him as others had.
 Our unspoken yet certain bond wouldn’t allow it.

 The moment he died, I felt I would give anything to see him one more time and to do the tedious tasks I sometimes resented when he was alive.
 After he passed, the idea that anything was more important than him seemed utterly ludicrous.
-The TAC provided me with grief counselling and I worked through this new state of being.
-I was obsessed with the idea that he may not have known I loved him, because I never actually said it.
-Also, in the final weeks I was with him, I had been focused on sorting out the practical aspects of his disorganised life.
+The TAC in addition to Amber Community Road Accident Support provided me with grief counselling, and I worked through this new state of being.
+I was obsessed with the idea that he may not have known I loved him, because I had never actually said it.
+Also, in the final weeks I was with him, I had been focused on sorting out the practical aspects of his rather disorganised life.
 The family culture was not one where we said ‘I love you’ or shared our feelings.
 It wasn’t until he passed that I realised how deeply I loved him.
 And now that I knew it so utterly and it seemed to take over my whole being, I could not tell him.

-While friends and extended family did their best to be there for me, all I wanted was my father back and I felt no one understood how I felt, especially as others in the family had a completely different experience of my father.
+While friends and extended family did their best to be there for me, all I wanted was my father back.
+I felt no one understood how I felt, especially as others in the family had a completely different experience of my father.
 In this new world - in this aloneness - I started writing.
 I wrote compulsively.
-It was all I could do.
 It was the only way I knew how to keep him alive.
 It was also an attempt to understand him; to make sense of this anomaly of a man and of my grief, our relationship and how it had shaped me.
 I didn’t want to forget a thing.

 The way I wrote about him was not an ode to a perfect man.
 On one hand he was thoughtless, uncommunicative and impulsive, and on the other he was delightful, creative, a quiet gardener and the person who built my confidence and love of the arts.
 He was the man who sent my short stories out to publications when I was a ten-year-old without telling me, and left my favourite chocolate bar outside my bedroom window.
 Our bond was that of two creatives who shared stories and ideas.
 He was a father